TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 Maduru Oya is a national park as well as a popular archaeological site in the dry zone.
 There are remnants of an ancient Buddhist monastery within the orders of the park.
 Archaeologists have been able to discover several statues during the excavations at the site.

-The park is consisting of huge grasslands which attract animals such as elephant, deer and buffalo.
+The park is consisting of huge grasslands which attract animals such as elephants, deer and buffalo.
 Grasslands provide a good source of food for the animal and on the other hand, they provide the best places for spotting wild animals.

 MADURU OYA NATIONAL PARK AND SRI LANKA SAFARI HOLIDAYS

-The area of Madur Oya was on the radar of ancient engineers of Sri Lanka.
+The area of Maduru Oya was on the radar of ancient engineers of Sri Lanka.
 A remnant of an ancient sluice was discovered during the excavations at the southern end of Maduru Oya dam.
 The age of ancient construction is confirmed to be more than 2000 years.
 According to the Mahawamsa, King Mahasen had built a reservoir here and it was renovated by King Vijayabahu the 1st and King Parakram Bahu the 1st.

-Maha Oya is the nearest most populated city on the way to Maduru Oya National park and the distance from Maha Oya to Maduru Oya estimated to be 32 km.
+Maha Oya is the nearest most populated city on the way to Maduru Oya National park and the distance from Maha Oya to Maduru Oya is estimated to be 32 km.
 The journey from Maha Oya to Maduru Oya takes between 3-4 hours.
 Maha Oya is popular for its hot spring, and these natural springs produce warm water with a temperature of 50c.

 SRI LANKA SAFARI HOLIDAYS TO SEE BIRDS